Deceased August 5, 2007

-William J. Bradley (Bill, Brad) passed away peacefully on August 5, 2007, in Berlin, Germany.
-He had lived in Berlin for the past two years with his lovely and supportive wife and companion of sixteen years, Kimberly Porter (Smith ’96), and his two most recent young sons, Paris and Calder.
+William J. Bradley (Bill, Brad) passed away peacefully on Aug.
+5, 2007, in Berlin, Germany.
+He had lived in Berlin for the past two years with his lovely and supportive wife and companion of 16, Kimberly Porter (Smith ’96), and his two most recent young sons, Paris and Calder.

-From previous marriages, Bill is survived by three daughters, Blue, Blair, and Blake, and his eldest son, Jack.
+From previous marriages, Bill is survived by three daughters, Blue, Blair and Blake, and his eldest son, Jack.
 A granddaughter, Quincy Herman, also survives him.
-Bill’s untimely death came after a courageous fifteen-month fight against an aggressive brain tumor that he waged with characteristic good humor and strength that left everyone in awe.
+Bill’s untimely death came after a courageous 15-month fight against an aggressive brain tumor that he waged with characteristic good humor and strength that left everyone in awe.

-He was an English intern in the National Teacher Corps before moving to the Denver area, where he began a thirty-one year career as a high school teacher at Cherry Creek High School.
-He voluntarily chose early retirement to move to Europe with Kim, Paris, and Calder to continue teaching, learning, and traveling.
-He taught for a year at The International School in Prague and then for a year at the John F. Kennedy School in Berlin before being stricken.
+He was an English intern in the National Teacher Corps before moving to the Denver area, where he began a 31 year career as a high school teacher at Cherry Creek High School.
+He voluntarily chose early retirement to move to Europe with Kim, Paris and Calder to continue teaching, learning and traveling.
+He taught for a year at the International School in Prague and then for a year at the John F. Kennedy School in Berlin before being stricken.

 Always playful with words and forever imagining, Bill was correctly perceived by his students as a wordsmith and a man of ideas.
 Students and colleagues affectionately would refer to him as a Renaissance man, obviously bringing that aspect of the Amherst experience to the classroom and his professional life.
 Students interested in writing and in the creative process would gravitate to him.